LAVA-LAB/logRASM/ReadMe.md

 ```
 bash experiments/run_LipBaB.sh > output/experiments_LipBaB.out
-python3 LipBaB_interpret_results.py < output/experiments_LipBaB.out
+python3 LipBaB_interpret_results.py < output/experiments_LipBaB.out > output/LipBaB_table.tex
 ```

 This script runs LipBaB on several checkpoints of learned RASMs (together with the corresponding policy), which we provide as pretrained checkpoints in this repository.
-The Python script `LipBaB_interpret_results.py` then takes the terminal output to produce Table 3 as presented in the appendix of [1].
-For reproducing these results using a different set of checkpoints than the checkpoints that we provide in `ckpt_lipbab`, the script
+The Python script `LipBaB_interpret_results.py` then takes the terminal output to produce Table 3 as presented in the appendix of [1], and exports this table to
+`output/LipBaB_table.tex`.
-`bash collect_checkpoints_LipBaB.sh` can be called on the `main` folder produced in the ablation study to collect and rename the specific checkpoints used in the LipBaB comparison.
+For reproducing these results using a different set of checkpoints than the checkpoints that we provide in `ckpt_lipbab`, the script `bash collect_checkpoints_LipBaB.sh` can be called on the `main` folder produced in the ablation study to collect and rename the specific checkpoints used in the LipBaB comparison.

 > To be updated from here onwards...